Murder of the Romanov family: Background

-On 22 March 1917, Tsar Nicholas II, deposed as a monarch and addressed by the sentries as "Nicholas Romanov", was reunited with his family at the Alexander Palace in Tsarskoye Selo.
+On March 7th while his family was in Tsarskoye Selo, Nicholas was stuck in Stavka.
+He kept in touch with Alexandra through several letters, in which they expressed how much they missed each other.
+Shortly following his abdication on March 15th, Tsar Nicholas II, addressed by the sentries as "Nicholas Romanov", was reunited with his family at the Alexander Palace in Tsarskoye Selo, on March 22nd.
 He was placed under house arrest with his family by the Provisional Government, and the family was surrounded by guards and confined to their quarters.
+During this time Alexandra recorded in her diary the temperatures of her children, specifically Alexei, Tatiana, and Olga who were ill.

 In August 1917, after a failed attempt to send the Romanovs to the United Kingdom, where the ruling monarch, King George V, was the mutual first cousin of Nicholas and his wife Alexandra, Alexander Kerensky's provisional government evacuated the Romanovs to Tobolsk, Siberia, allegedly to protect them from the rising tide of revolution.
 There they lived in the former governor's mansion in considerable comfort.
+The justice minister in charge of handling the family's arrest, Kerensky, highlighted in his speeches how he hopes this treatment will cause Nicholas to feel ashamed of the “horrors that had been perpetuated in his name”.
+However the guards were cruel towards the family and often scribbled insulting graffiti on the walls and benches.
 After the Bolsheviks came to power in October 1917, the conditions of their imprisonment grew stricter as talk within the government of putting Nicholas on trial grew more frequent.
 Nicholas was forbidden to wear epaulettes, and the sentries scrawled lewd drawings on the fence to offend his daughters.
 On 1 March 1918, the family was placed on soldiers' rations.
 Their ten servants were dismissed, and they had to give up butter and coffee.

 As the Bolsheviks gathered strength, the government moved Nicholas, Alexandra, and their daughter Maria to Yekaterinburg under the direction of Vasily Yakovlev in April 1918.
 Alexei, who had severe haemophilia, was too ill to accompany his parents and remained with his sisters Olga, Tatiana, and Anastasia, not leaving Tobolsk until May.
 The family was imprisoned with their few remaining retainers in Yekaterinburg's Ipatiev House, which was designated the House of Special Purpose (Дом Особого Назначения):

 All those under arrest will be held as hostages, and the slightest attempt at counter-revolutionary action in the town will result in the summary execution of the hostages.

 — Announcement in the local newspaper by Bolshevik war commissar Filipp Goloshchyokin, in overall charge of the family's incarceration in Yekaterinburg.